 GH-SL uses both traditional and social media to tell Sierra Leoneans the stories of their own heroes working for peace and combating disease.
-These stories inspire many more people to act with courage and persistence to advance their country's future.
-GH-SL also offers trainings in effective citizen action to people traumatized by the war and now by Ebola.
-For a relatively low cost, GH-SL can help them regain their footing, renew their hope and help solve the enormous problems the country faces such as poverty, corruption and political violence.
+These stories inspire many more people to act with courage and persistence to advance their country's future by helping solve problems such as poverty, corruption and political violence.

 GH-SL was launched in collaboration with the B-Gifted Foundation, led by Andrew Greene, which focuses on war victims, women's issues and the environment.
 As the devastation of Ebola eased, GH-SL began honoring its first Giraffe Heroes in 2015 (see below).